 You may possess many credentials, awards and achievements.
 To highlight them and boost your application, our expert in-house writers will collate these admirable qualities in a cover letter for the officials to assess your strengths.
 Your cover letter will be the key towards securing that status.

 From start to finish, our specialists from Paul Immigrations will have your back.
 The experienced experts have a systematic approach to prepare you for the submission process.
 They are readily available to answer your queries at any time to ease all your concerns and eliminate confusions.

 Seeking professional advice would help you meet the requirements laid by ICA and strategise how to boost your application.
 Our experienced specialists can guide you on what to expect, your next course of action and provide sound tips to ensure your PR approval.

 If you will be expecting a pay raise really soon, we suggest that you choose to wait.
 But if you wish to go ahead, you may proceed but when the time arrives, you should update ICA with the relevant changes.

 You may wish to reapply now that you’ve had a pay raise.
 Do provide your employer’s letter regarding your increment, latest payslip etc for verification.

 A pay raise independently does not make or break an application’s approval.
 There are multiple other factors which are equally paramount, including (but not limited to) the following:

-So it essentially all boils down to a case-by-case situation.
-Knowing when is the best time to apply for the SPR is crucial for an applicant.
+It all boils down to a case-by-case situation.
 Here, an expert can help you decide on your next course of action of whether to wait or to proceed and your eligibility.

 Your salary and family background alone does not decide your PR approval.
 ICA looks into various other factors as following but not limited to: